poseidon-framework/poseidon-hs/README.md

 before rerunning the procedure above.

-## Poseidon HTTP Server
+### The Poseidon HTTP Server

-the second executable in this package is `poseidon-http-server`, a program that serves poseidon packages via HTTP or HTTPS.
+The second executable in this package is `poseidon-http-server`, a program that serves poseidon packages via HTTP or HTTPS.

 Basic usage is: